conan-io/docs/examples/tools/autotools/create_your_first_package.rst

 .. warning::

-  This example only works in Linux and OSX, but not in Windows (even if using msys2/cygwin subsystems, WSL shouldn't be a problem it is Linux).
-There is some provision in Conan with ``win_bash = True`` to be able to work with Autotools in Windows subsystems, but not working in this example.
+  This example will only work for Linux and OSX environments and does not support Windows directly, including msys2/cygwin subsystems.
+  However, Windows Subsystem for Linux (WSL) should work since it provides a Linux environment.
+While Conan offers `win_bash = True` for some level of support in Windows environments with Autotools, it's not applicable in this tutorial.

 In the :ref:`Create your first Conan package tutorial<creating_packages_create_your_first_conan_package>` CMake was used as the build system.
 If you haven't read that section, read it first to familiarize